ExtensionEngine/tce-template-vue/README.md

 # tce-template-vue

-Template project to quickly get started developing custom content elements.
+Template project to quickly get started developing content elements in Vue.

 > **:warning: DISCLAIMER**
 > The project is in early prototype phase.
 More info will be added later.